EVVTY Investors Have Opportunity to Lead Evolution AB Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-21, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Evolution AB (publ) ("Evolution" or the "Company") (OTC: EVVTY).
+26, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Evolution AB (publ) ("Evolution" or the "Company") (OTC: EVVTY).

 Class Period: February 14, 2019 – October 25, 2023